Viking 2017

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Viking is a popular perfume by Creed for men and was released in 2017.
+A popular perfume by Creed for men, released in 2017.
 The scent is spicy-fresh.
 It is still in production.

 Pronunciation